 Simplilearn’s online Ansible 2.0 training and certification course and become an expert in the open-source tool.

 Available either as a corporate training solution or through self-paced learning, this beginners course consists of six lessons designed to make you adept in Ansible 2.0 basics, and get you certified.

-For those who want to get fully into DevOps, Simplilearn has something for you too: the DevOps Training Course.
+For those who want to get fully into DevOps, Simplilearn has something for you too: the Post Graduate Program in DevOps.
 Available as a corporate training solution or by Online Classroom Flexi-Pass, you will gain the benefits of 56 hours of in-depth blended learning, two dozen live demos of the most popular DevOps tools, over ten industry projects with integrated labs, and 24/7 support.